friedt/kenteken-check-NL-RDW/README.md

 # English

-Dutch(NL) licencecheck based on the official formats released by RDW (Rijksdienst voor het Wegverkeer) found behind the link added.
+Dutch(NL) licencecheck based on the official formats which are released by the RDW (Rijksdienst voor het Wegverkeer) found behind the link added.
 Two solutions are provided:

 1. JavaScript/TypeScript(class or iife, with same functionality)